Nayggets/Shell/README.md

 Simple shell that can manage command execution, piping of commands, and background execution.

-### Here's a diagram depicting the steps from command line to process execution:
+### Diagram depicting the steps from command line to process execution:

 ![DIAGRAMME](/ressources/ParsingCommandStep.png "ParsingCommandStep")